Vision-Language Models for Infrared Industrial Sensing in Additive Manufacturing Scene Description: Introduction

 Early zero-shot learning methods typically relied on handcrafted attributes such as shape, color, or texture, or on semantic labels that describe class properties to bridge seen and unseen classes.
 In contrast, VLMs achieve zero-shot transfer by directly matching images with natural-language descriptions.
 This capability makes VLMs a powerful tool for manufacturing applications.
 They can be personalized with hybrid prompts for zero-shot anomaly detection by combining textual anomaly descriptions with symbolic rules and region constraints~\cite{cao2025personalizing}.
 This method achieved state-of-the-art performance on several industrial anomaly datasets and a real-world automotive inspection task.
 Cai et al.~\cite{caitowards} used detailed anomaly descriptions from multimodal language models together with attention prompts from vision foundation models to develop a hybrid explainable prompt enhancement framework for zero-shot anomaly detection.
 These methods show that VLMs can support data-efficient quality control in manufacturing when they are guided by tailored prompting strategies~\cite{torkamani2024assertify}.
 Some studies have shown that strategies such as multiview queries and chain-of-thought reasoning improve recognition across machining, additive manufacturing, and sheet metal domains.
 Khan et al.~\cite{khan2025leveraging} tested GPT-4o, Claude-3.5, and other VLMs for automatic feature recognition in CAD models to demonstrate this.
 Another framework achieved state-of-the-art performance by using CLIP for anomaly localization and SAM for precise segmentation in a zero-shot anomaly segmentation task~\cite{li2025clipsam}.

 As discussed above, VLMs have recently shown promise in manufacturing, but their use in this domain is still at an early stage~\cite{zhao2025industrial}.
 A key limitation for utilizing these models in manufacturing tasks is that they are trained almost entirely on natural RGB images~\cite{faysal2024nmformer}.
 This makes it unclear how well they can transfer to other modalities such as thermal infrared imagery~\cite{borazjani2025multi}.
 This is an important gap because thermal cameras are already common in low-light or enclosed industrial environments where RGB cameras are unreliable.
+However, most current industrial implementations rely on supervised pipelines that are customized to individual machines and processes, and large available infrared datasets with semantic labels or descriptive text are still rare.
+As a result, many existing approaches require custom data collection and retraining for each new task, which limits how easily they can be scaled or adapted.
+This gap motivates the use of zero-shot and label-free approaches that can build on existing pretrained models without the need for extensive infrared training data.
 Some studies in other domains have adapted vision foundation models to infrared data, but no prior work has systematically investigated zero-shot classification with VLMs on thermal IR data in manufacturing tasks.